|Position Type:||Full Time Staff|

 PHYSICAL DEMANDS The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to stand; walk; sit; use hands to finger, handle, or feel; reach with hands and arms; climb or balance; stoop, kneel, crouch, or crawl; and talk or hear.
-The employee must regularly lift and/or move up to 50 pounds.
-Specific vision abilities required by this job include close vision, distance vision, and ability to adjust focus.
+While performing the duties of this job, the employee is regularly required to sit; use hands to finger, handle, or feel; and talk or hear.
+The employee is occasionally required to stand, walk, and reach with hands and arms.
+The employee must frequently lift and/or move up to 10 pounds.
+Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.

 Office of Human Resources